 Every smile starts with an initial examination!

 Your initial visit to our office is an opportunity to get to know you!
-We will take a medical/dental history and either Dr. Loucks or Dr. Buren will do a complimentary clinical examination (just looking at your teeth; nothing will hurt!).
+We will take a medical/dental history and Dr. Buren will do a complimentary clinical examination (just looking at your teeth; nothing will hurt!).

 If your initial appointment is in our Newton office, we will also take digital photographs of your face and teeth.
 The doctor will determine if there are any conditions that orthodontics can address and whether you are ready to begin treatment.

-Sometimes the doctors advise that treatment be delayed until appropriate growth or tooth eruption have occurred and you will be placed in our observation program.
+Sometimes the doctor advises that treatment be delayed until appropriate growth or tooth eruption have occurred and you will be placed in our observation program.
 This means you will return to our office periodically so we can follow your development and begin treatment at the appropriate time.
 There is no charge for these observation visits.

 What happens after the initial exam?